Our Patron & Senior Team

 Suzi Mellis — Director of Integrated Services

-Suzi qualified as a Social Worker over 25 years ago and has significant experience leading and managing on large scale service change and strategic transformation within Children’s Services.
+Suzi qualified as a Social Worker over 25 years ago and has significant experience of leading and managing within Children’s Services.

-Suzi strongly believes that all children are unique.
+Suzi strongly believes and recognises that all children are unique.
 She is passionate about creating an environment where they can develop positive relationships in order to be the best they can be.